akaptelinin/shortnames-linter/README.md

 **Every short name = mental lookup.** We optimize for readers, not writers.

-Also: your monitor might scroll the function header off-screen.
-You might be eating a burger 🍔.
+Also: your monitor might scroll the function header off-screen while you might be eating a burger 🍔.
 You might be reviewing a PR at 11pm, drunk.
 In all these cases, `user.Process(ctx)` saves you,  `u.P(c)` — does not.

 ## What it checks